Gumball2415/nesdev-compo-2023/README.md

 Run the makefile in a suitable bash environment.
 For more detailed instructions, refer to Pinobatch's [NROM template](https://github.com/pinobatch/nrom-template).
 If no bash environment is available, run the make.bat file.

+## License

+- This project is licensed under the MIT license.
+- Action53 configuration and mapper helper functions are licensed under the MIT license.
+Copyright 2022-2023 zeta0134.
+- nrom-template related functions and compiling scripts are licensed under the GNU All-Permissive License.
+Copyright 2011-2016 Damian Yerrick

 ## Credits

 - Inspiration: forple, Lockster
 - Initial template: PinoBatch, yoeynsf
-- Action53 configuration and mapper-specific setup: zeta0134
+- Action53 configuration and mapper helper functions: zeta0134
-- Programming help: lidnariq, zeta0134, rainwarrior, CutterCross, yoeynsf
+- Programming help: lidnariq, zeta0134, rainwarrior, CutterCross, yoeynsf, Kagamiin
 - General assistance: the NESDev Discord server

 Thanks so much for your wonderful help!!